 SITIO.
 A sitio (from Spanish) is a space that is or can be occupied by something.
 In the Philippines the word denotes a subdivision of a barrio.
 The term was commonly used in Spanish Texas to designate parcels of land set aside for specific purposes, particularly in land grants.
 For example, a land grant known as a sitio de ganado mayor-a tract for raising horses, mules, and cattle-entailed the equivalent of 4,338 acres.
 See also LABOR.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Donald E. Chipman, "SITIO," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/pfspr.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Donald E. Chipman, "SITIO," accessed August 09, 2020, http://www.tshaonline.org/handbook/online/articles/pfspr.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.